 left jab+right knee+left elbow

-It is very useful for shortening of the distance between you and your opponent and getting into a clinch.
+It is very useful for a shortening of the distance between you and your opponent and getting into a clinch.

 For more basic Muay Thai combos check Basic Muay Thai combinations